VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 `vmselect` queries all the `vmstorage` instances.
 See [these docs](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#replication-and-data-safety) for details.

-### Is there a way to use vm to identify the top 10 slow queries or non-performing queries being made to VictoriaMetrics?
+### Is there a way to identify the slowest queries being made to VictoriaMetrics?

 There is an `/api/v1/status/top_queries` which should help to identify slowest queries.

-### How can I set replication files between vmstorages after one node has died? vminsert send data to all nodes, but after I reboot one node has less data than the node that was working.
-Is there any other way to manage this other than with rsync?
+### How can I synchronize data between vmstorage replicas if one of nodes has died or was unresponsive?

-There is currently no rebalancing between nodes.
+There is no currently rebalancing between nodes.
 Please see the following links for more details. https://github.com/VictoriaMetrics/VictoriaMetrics/issues/188 https://github.com/VictoriaMetrics/VictoriaMetrics/issues/991

 ### Does VictoriaMetrics support the many-to-many metrics multiplication?

 Many-to-many is not supported yet.
-There are only one-to-one and one-to-many - see [this] (https://prometheus.io/docs/prometheus/latest/querying/operators/#vector-matching)
+There are only one-to-one and one-to-many - see [this] (https://prometheus.io/docs/prometheus/latest/querying/operators/#vector-matching).

 ### Is it a good idea to write into Single Node VictoriaMetrics from different protocols like Graphite plaintext protocol, Influxdb and Prometheus metrics?
 Maybe it would be better to keep these data separate from each other?